 Myth: Fake meat is a safe, healthy alternative to real meat.

-Truth: GMOs are a cause for concern from the soy in fake meat.
-There is little research on the long-term effects of the ingredient soy leghemoglobin because it was only recently extracted from soybean roots and modified for food processing before Impossible™ Foods’ meat products.
-Studies on rats fed soy leghemoglobin showed unexplained changes in weight and inflammation markers in the blood.13
+You see, it was only recently extracted from soybean roots and modified for food processing for Impossible™ Foods’ meat products.
+Here’s something to think about: studies on rats fed soy leghemoglobin showed unexplained changes in weight and inflammation markers in the blood.
+Sounds suspicious to me!

 Sodium